-Isolated new dwellings in the countryside will require special justification for planning successor documents) The exceptional quality or innovative nature of the design may provide the special justification.
+Isolated new dwellings in the countryside will require special justification for planning permission to be granted under Paragraph 80 of the NPPF (or successor documents) The exceptional quality or innovative nature of the design may provide the special justification.
 The design should be of high quality, for example in its use of materials, methods of construction, integration of sustainable energy features or contribution to protecting and enhancing the environment.
 Such buildings should fit into the landscape in a harmonious manner.